 To that extend the main challenge addressed is to increase the amount cruise passengers spend in local level and develop experiences.

 Our technology is based on Recommender Systems.
-They consist of a tool for data analysis in order to match items with users and their specific needs.
+Therefore, they consist of a tool for data analysis in order to match items with users and their specific needs.
 This merging scientific field, counting less than twenty years, is constantly growing with numerous new techniques and applications.
-Destination challenge is taking the advantage of a novel graph-based algorithm for recommendations.
+Above all, Destination challenge is taking the advantage of a novel graph-based algorithm for recommendations.

 How we do it?
 Firstly, we examine some notable results from node ranking and random walks on graphs.
-Then we use the notion of functional rankings and we proceed with the Multi-Damping framework for ranking.
+In addition, we use the notion of functional rankings and we proceed with the Multi-Damping framework for ranking.
 We use a new framework that takes in consideration a lot of aspects for a more complete manipulation of the data.
 Our approach is graph based.
-Rankings are produced by random walks with restarting, where the number of steps is determined by spectral properties of the transition probability matrix.
-In each step we focus on the closest neighbors and a re-ranking step takes place in the end which offers diversity.
+After that, random walks produce rankings with restarting, where spectral properties of the transition probability matrix determine the number of steps.
+In conclusion, in each step we focus on the closest neighbors and a re-ranking step takes place in the end which offers diversity.